How about that rate cut?

 The net impact is that the valuation ratios we have included in this report reflect the latest interest rate hikes announced by the central bank.
 The economic impacts, and the impact on house prices, are largely yet to come.

 When you adjust the factors in our property market calculator, you find that with higher interest rates, you would have to put in never-seen-before valuation ratios for house prices not to fall.

 Australian Property Market Outlook

-On the one hand, plummeting immigration, pandemic disruptions and the end of eviction/mortgage payment moratoriums aren’t helping.
-A boost in supply is in progress, spurred by new home building.
-Rental growth jumped this quarter, but the last few years have been very weak.
+On the one hand, property developers are falling over left and right, caught between rising costs and fixed-price contracts.
+Rental growth jumped again this quarter, but the last few years have been very weak.
 And Australia starts with a larger private debt burden than just about any other country.

-On the other, we have a burning political desire to keep Australian property market prices high and pump more debt into the economy.
-Wage growth is low, meaning interest rates can stay lower for longer.
-We have a roadmap to much lower interest rates to help.
+On the other hand, we have a burning political desire to keep Australian property market prices high and pump more debt into the economy.
+Wage growth is low, meaning the interest rate rises that the market is pricing may not eventuate.
 There is a structurally higher demand for houses vs units due to the fear of more lockdowns.
 There is a structurally higher demand for bigger houses, more rooms or fewer housemates given the move to work from home.

 Nucleus Wealth has compiled this data using a range of different sources.

 We use Domain for more recent data quarterly property prices and rents, cross-checked with SQM to fill any short-term moves.
 Older information is from Rismark and the Australian Bureau of Statistics to fill time series.

 For economic data, we use either Reserve Bank of Australia or Australia Bureau of Statistics data.
 For older data, we have had to estimate some factors due to differing definitions over time.